RichardYan6626/TodoListManager/README.md

 1. Random funny greeting
 2. Invalid Task Description handling
 3. AI recommendations for your priorities
-4. Review with AI for inspirations
+4. Review with AI for inspirations (To be implemented)

 ## Notice:
   Most tasks take days to complete and with streamlit alone, information is lost if you reopen the application.